 Any receipt is eligible to earn rewards as long as you submit it within a week of the purchase date, it includes the retailer information, and shows the amount you spent.

 Scan every receipt that fits those criteria, which is just about everything.
 Upload receipts from grocery stores, gas stations, restaurants, and more.

 Each receipt will award points to your ReceiptPal account.
 Once you earn enough points, you can redeem them for free gift cards to stores like:

 - Visa gift card

-ReceiptPal doesn’t have special offers like Fetch Rewards or bonuses like Ibotta, making it less lucrative than those top two receipt scanning apps.
+ReceiptPal doesn’t have special offers like Fetch or bonuses like Ibotta, making it less lucrative than those top two receipt scanning apps.
 So while you won’t make money fast with it, ReceiptPal makes up for this slightly by accepting almost any receipt.

 Dosh is a cashback app that gives you automatic cashback at thousands of places when you shop, dine, or book hotels.
 You can earn up to 10% cash back at retailers and restaurants and up to 40% cash back at hotels that Dosh partners with.

 I love that I don’t have to clip coupons or scan receipts with Dosh.
 Once you connect a credit card or debit card to it, the app will automatically give you cash back if you purchase something with one of their partners.